The diocese is complex, but not incomprehensible (really). Simply put, it has two parallel structures which inter-relate. The two structures are:

 The first structure is that of the bishop and the parishes.
 It’s the original structure of a diocese—from Apostolic times to the 1840s, the bishop and the parishes (along with assorted archdeacons and rural deans) were all that made up a diocese.

 If you are new to the Anglican Church, you may be wondering about all this talk of ‘the diocese’ (pronounced "die-o-seas").
-For some, “the diocese” may seem like an external entity, but a diocese is actually a geographical area under the jurisdiction of a bishop, as noted above.
+For some, “the diocese” may seem like an external entity, but a diocese is actually a geographical area under the jurisdiction of a bishop.
 ‘The diocese’ finds its expression in the local communities in which it serves, in the form of parishes and special ministries.
 In other words, we are one church not a confederation of individual parishes and ministries.
 As such, we are governed by a diocesan synod.

 Parishes (otherwise called churches) are care-takers commissioned with the sacred duty of stewarding the local expression of the diocese, as long as it is able, with the knowledge that others will come after them to do the same or different ministry in that place on behalf of the whole church.

 Each year, a portion of every parish budget goes to support the church as a whole.
 Together, we enable the ministry of the diocese and the global church.
-The parish tithe towards this common work of the Anglican church and the diocese, as it is expressed elsewhere, is the diocesan assessment.
+The parish tithe towards this common work of the Anglican church and the diocese, as it is expressed elsewhere, is the diocesan apportionment.